About

 Partners and Supporters

-Creative Communities is currently supported by National Lottery Community Fund thanks to National Lottery Players, and by PH Holt Foundation
+Creative Communities is currently supported by PH Holt Foundation and Hemby Charitable Trust

 We work in partnership with grassroots community groups, libraries, local schools, health centres, arts venues, and other public and voluntary sector organisations.
 Some of our current partners include: